alfset/alfset/README.md

 ## About Me

+👋 About Me
-I am a passionate about Web3 Fullstack Developer and Validator Operator dedicated to building and securing decentralized applications and networks.
-My expertise spans across smart contract development, backend and frontend web development, and maintaining validator nodes for various blockchain protocols.
+Hi!
+I'm Alfino Setiawan — also known as alfset or alfcomunitynode.
+I'm a Web3 Fullstack Developer and Validator Operator from Indonesia, passionate about building and securing decentralized applications and blockchain networks.

+I am  currently loved in:
+🔐 Smart contract development
+🌐 Fullstack dApp development
+🛰️ Validator operations for networks like Cosmos, Sei, and Celestia

 ## Reach Me